 And I believe OpenAI could be even bigger than all of these.

-NVIDIA CEO Jensen Huang called OpenAI "likely the next multi-trillion-dollar hyperscaler."
+NVIDIA CEO Jensen Huang called OpenAI "likely the next multitrillion-dollar hyperscaler."

 While SoftBank CEO Masayoshi Son said OpenAI will become "the most valuable company in the world."